solen0id/char-rnn-twitter-bot/README.md

 [tensorflow-gpu documentation](https://www.tensorflow.org/install/gpu) for installation references.
 Setting up CUDA and cuDNN exceeds the scope of this Readme.

+#### Development

+This project uses the opinionated [black](https://github.com/psf/black) formatter, as well as some other pre-commit hooks that make life just a tad easier.
+To set both of these tools up in one go, run `pip install pre-commit && pre-commit install`.
+Now all changes will be formated on commit and you can focus on writing code.

 ### Training the model 📚

 This step **does not require any Twitter App to be setup**.
 To train the model, make